- 1 Introduction

 It’s possible to forget shaving your legs or any other body part.
 However, sometimes we intentionally avoid shaving because of demanding schedules or medical issues.
 So, what if you have not shaved and need to attend a public event?
 As much as some people may find body hair a turnoff, this doesn’t mean that you should shave.
 So, how can you effectively hide or completely remove body hair?

 1. Makeup Application

 The use of makeup foundation can help to hide body hair.
 Darker foundation can come in handy, especially if you are trying to hide facial hair.
-It helps to effectively cover thick and darker hair.
+It helps to cover thick and darker hair effectively.
 On the other hand, a lighter foundation means that the body hair will easily stick out, thereby creating a mess.

-If you wish to safely and effectively hide your leg hair, then use stockings or a pantyhose.
+If you wish to safely and effectively hide your leg hair, then use stockings or pantyhose.
 These are light clothing which you can wear with nearly all types of clothes.
-They are also easily available so you can find them in petrol stores, supermarkets, and other local convenience stores.
+They are also easily available to find in petrol stores, supermarkets, and other local convenience stores.

 3. Fully Cover-Up or Wear Darker Clothes

 You can wear shirts with long sleeves and trousers to cover up.
 Additionally, darker clothing can be efficient in hiding unwanted body hair.
-Besides that, they help to perfectly shade the color of the body hair.
+Besides that, they help to shade the color of the body hair perfectly.
 This is because they generally make your skin appear darker.